nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 `DengueHotspotTrackerParser#parseCommand()` parses the command and, detecting the `import` command word, passes the argument `sampledata.csv` to the `importCommandParser`.

-Step 3. `ImportCommandParser#parse()` is called. `sampledata.csv` is checked whether it contains any special characters, and ends with `.csv`. `ImportCommand` is constructed, taking in the trimmed filepath `sampledata.csv` as an argument.
+Step 3. `ImportCommandParser#parse()` is called.
+It checks that `sampledata.csv` does not contain any special characters, and that it ends with `.csv`.
+An `ImportCommand` is constructed, taking in the trimmed filepath `sampledata.csv` as an argument.

 Step 4. `ImportCommand#execute()` will get the trimmed filepath and retrieve the list of cases to import from `sampledata.csv`.